sfg-autonomous-systems/sfg_apt_repo/README.md

 # SFG APT Repo

 This repository hosts the official APT packages for SFG Autonomous Systems.
-The repository is automatically generated and hosted via GitHub Pages.
+The packages contained in this repository are generated via GitHub Actions and hosted via GitHub Pages.

 ## For Users: Adding this Repository to Your System